andystanley/shopify-web-api/README.md

 # Shopify Web API
-This GraphQL API was built as part of Shopify's Developer Intern Challenge.
-This API meets the basic requirements as well as tackling many of the extra credit features including:
+This GraphQL API was modelled after a simple version of the Shopify API.
+The project is currently not deployed, as it is expensive to run.
+If you would like to see it running, please reach out to me and I would be more than happy to host it for a couple days.
+**Noteable Features:**
-* Supporting full CRUD operations
+* Supports full CRUD operations
-* Securing the API
-* Building the API using GraphQL
+* Secured with access keys
+* Built with Hasura
+* Data is persisted in a PostgreSQL database
-* Deploying the API to a Kubernetes cluster on Google Cloud Platform
+* Was originally deployed to a Kubernetes cluster on Google Cloud Platform
+* Has an interactive GraphiQL client

 # Documentation
 1. [Getting Started](#getting-started)